KBNLresearch/europeananp-ner/README.md

 Gazette's greatly improve the quality of your classification process, but a big model in memory may slow down processing speed.
-Overall there is a strong correlation in model size and preformance.
+Overall there is a strong correlation in model size and performance.

 The Stanford NER package offers a lot of settings that can infuence the binary model generation process.
 These settings can be configured using